 Know the signs of hypothermia and frostbite.

-With the weather forecast predicting wind chills temperatures well below zero this weekend and the start of next week, HSHS St. Anthony’s Memorial Hospital reminds everyone that with the frigid temperatures also comes the risk of cold-related injuries.
+HSHS St. Joseph's in Highland reminds everyone that with the frigid temperatures also comes the risk of cold-related injuries.
 The most common cold-related health issues are hypothermia and frostbite.

 While many people can and should stay indoors when the temperature drops to dangerous levels, some people’s jobs require them to work in the cold.
 According to the hospital, those who work outside in cold temperatures should be aware of the possibility of hypothermia and frostbite and take steps to prevent these potentially serious issues.